elbaulp/elbaulp.github.io/_posts/en/2016-07-31-how-to-solve-missing-url-for-attribute-src-in-tag-a-error-in-amp-mustache.markdown

 # What is Amp-mustache and how it works #

 Recently I have been implementing _Google AMP pages_ in my site.
-All was being perfect until I decide to implement lists with `amp-mustache`, [this component](https://www.ampproject.org/docs/reference/extended/amp-mustache.html "Docs for amp-mustache") of _AMP_ allows to populate elements from a _json_, for example one could create a list from this _json_:
+Everything was going well until I decide to implement lists with `amp-mustache`.
+[This component](https://www.ampproject.org/docs/reference/extended/amp-mustache.html "Docs for amp-mustache") of _AMP_ allows to populate elements from a _json_, for example one could create a list from this _json_:

 ```json
 {